isb-cgc/readthedocs/docs/source/sections/PanCancer-Atlas-Mirror.rst

 If you are new to using ISB-CGC Google BigQuery data sets, see the `Quickstart Guide <HowToGetStartedonISB-CGC.html>`_ to learn how to obtain a Google identity and how to set up a Google Cloud Project.

-To add public BigQuery data sets and tables to your "view" in the `Google BigQuery Console <https://bigquery.cloud.google.com/dataset/isb-cgc:pancancer_atlas>`_ you need to know the name of the GCP project that owns the dataset(s).
+To add public BigQuery data sets and tables to your "view" in the `Google BigQuery Console <https://bigquery.cloud.google.com/dataset/isb-cgc-bq:pancancer_atlas>`_ you need to know the name of the GCP project that owns the dataset(s).
-To add the publicly accessible ISB-CGC datasets (project name: ``isb-cgc``) which includes the Pan-Cancer Atlas data set ( dataset name: ``pancancer_atlas``) follow these steps_.
+To add the publicly accessible ISB-CGC datasets (project name: ``isb-cgc-bq``) which includes the Pan-Cancer Atlas data set ( dataset name: ``pancancer_atlas``) follow these steps_.
+(Note that these tables also exist in project ``isb-cgc``, but that ISB-CGC is migrating current data to project ``isb-cgc-bq``.
+If you are using the pancancer_atlas tables in ``isb-cgc``, they are still available for you.)

 .. _steps: http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/progapi/bigqueryGUI/LinkingBigQueryToIsb-cgcProject.html